cakephp/docs/en/core-utility-libraries/hash.rst

     :rtype: boolean

-    Set::matches can be used to see if a single item or a given xpath match certain conditions.::
+    Hash::matches can be used to see if a single item or a given xpath match certain conditions.::

         <?php